VHRanger/Automation-FAQ/automation.md

 **----> /XKCD PLOT <-----**

 Automating a task within a job doesn't mean the job will stop existing.
-It's impossible to predict the effects -- the number of people employed and the wage of those workers can both go up or down depending on economic factors we'll discuss in section **XXX**.
+It's impossible to predict the effects -- the number of people employed and the wage of those workers can both go up or down depending on economic factors we'll see in the following sections.

-### 3) Humans are not horses
+### 2) Humans are not horses

 CGP Grey's [Humans Need Not Apply][12] makes a famous argument: humans today are in the same position horses were in the 1910s.
-That is, humans are about to be entirely redundant and replaced by machines which can do everything a human can, but more efficiently.
+He says that humans will soon be entirely redundant and replaced by machines which can do everything a human can, but more efficiently.

 This argument is wrong and uninformed.

 Horses have only ever served very few economic tasks: transporting heavy loads, transporting humans faster than foot travel, and recreational uses.
 With the invention of the combustion engine, two of those three tasks are automated, and horses became almost exclusively a recreational object.
 This means horses populations decreased over time, because they were no longer needed for labor (the human equivalent to that depopulation would be mass, long term unemployment).

 Humans can do lots of tasks ([O*NET][6] lists around 20,000).
 Even though most jobs contain some tasks that can be automated, [most tasks themselves are not suitable for automation][13], with machine learning or otherwise.